Bridger-Sanders/120-work/hw-4/readme.md

 ## Work Summary

 I read through week 4's module and played around with the 2d shapes in order to understand them better.
-I made a self portrait, I wanted to do something different from everyone else, thus my portrait is looks pixelated.
+I made a self portrait, I wanted to do something different from everyone else, thus my portrait looks pixelated.

 ## Steps Taken